 - If applicable, a link to the customer’s website or social media profile

 Some of the best examples of customer testimonials come from companies that have gathered them on video.
-This format allows customers to speak directly to potential new customers unscripted, naturally.
+This format allows existing customers to speak directly to potential new customers unscripted, naturally.

 If you’re looking for some inspiration, check out the following examples of customer testimonials done right:

-Why are customer testimonials effective?
+Why are customer testimonials important?

 Testimonials in the form of online reviews today are an essential part of the success of small online businesses and startups.

 So, here is why they are so important for business owners and how they contribute to the whole customer experience:

 - Improve your online reputation and SEO for specific pages